lowziwei/abaluck/README.md

 * histogram_uniq_phys.py > creates a histogram illustrating distribution of unique phys id
 * events_combined.py > subsetted dataset that shows all prescription events with unique_phys_id == 1 and the associated phys_id
 * match_phys_id_ndcnum.py > associate ndcnum from file d with output of events_combined.py and collapse based on enrolid, svcdate, phys_id, d_semaglutide
+* gen_phys_ndcnum.py > for each phys_id, svcdate pair find total prescription, total patient, fraction of prescriptions that are semaglutide, fraction of patients receiving semaglutide
+* ccae_adoption.py > find top 100 NPIs and find total prescription and average fraction of patients per month

 ##### dataframes
 * prescription_events_YYYY_PP_with_ndcnum.parquet > pairs per prescription event that has unique_phys_id count == 1, with phys_id and ndcnum info, and a dummy for semaglutide